blearn-cmu/PeerPresents_2019/docs/design.md

     * Sort/Filter Responses by Tags

 **Architecture:**

 Follows a monolithic server architecture.
 The user interacts exclusively through the Frontend.
 The Frontend sends all requests to a single Backend server.
 The Backend server processes all incoming Frontend requests and sends responses back to the Frontend.
 Frontend requests cause interactions (read/write) with Storage.
+A Session Store is used to persist session state in the distributed architecture.

-### Alternative Solutions
+### Solution Comparison
-[Pros and Cons of other considered solutions.]

 Existing solution cons:
 * Slows as number of users increases (need for scalability)
 * Codebase has become disjoint.
 Leads to difficulty adding new features without introducing bugs.